syncfusion-content/javascript-docs/js/Schedule/data-binding.md

 <script>
 $(function() {
-    // get the appointments data from Web method var dataManager = ej.DataManager({
+    // get the appointment data from the specified controller action var dataManager = ej.DataManager({
-        url: "Home/GetData", // This will trigger to bind the appointments data to schedule control
+        url: "Home/GetData", // This will trigger to bind the appointment data initially to the Schedule control
         crudUrl: "Home/Batch", // This will trigger while performing CRUD operation on the Scheduler appointments
         adaptor: new ej.UrlAdaptor()
     });